 As long as you're in Pannonhalma, you most certainly ought to sample the Abbey wines.
 The Rhein Riesling is one of the traditional varieties of the wine region, 'the vineyard of Pannonia', and is predominantly cultivated in the local vineyards.
-Its aroma is reminiscent of fresh grape flowers, while its taste teases with a hint of citrus, making it the ideal summer drink.
+The nose of wines made from this variety is reminiscent of grape flowers, while their citrusy character makes them a favourite in the summer.